afrank03/afblog/docs/README.md

-# :fire: Welcome to Arthur Frank's blog :fire:
+# Welcome to Arthur Frank's blog
-Common, you can put some nice intro here, right!?
+Common, you can put some nice intro here, right!? :fire: